ArmaOverthrow/Overthrow/README.md

 * ACE3 (100% everything works)

 # To install
 Overthrow is currently in a pre-alpha state, but you are free to try it out, just expect bugs.
-To install dump this folder in your Documents/Arma 3/missions or mpmissions.
+The latest stable release PBO can be found on the Releases page: https://github.com/armazac/Overthrow.Tanoa/releases